moonclash/recently-played/README.md

 kubectl apply -f rec-played-cronjob.yaml
 ```

-And then leave your computer running and enjo life (or host this on GCP|AWS|AZURE, you're your own boss)
+And then leave your computer running and enjoy life (or host this on GCP|AWS|AZURE, you're your own boss)